elemel/fungeoneer/docs/chapters/05/close-at-hand.md

 ---

-You set C to 7.
+You get 7 from C.

 #[]##[85bBab6a2A0=#[
 [1=4A6cCA]<58c]#[8:2